Soft IP for Kria Notes

 • CC J25B 1 Gb/s Ethernet 1 (PL) RGMII interface on HPA

-As of 2023.2, the Ethernet IPs in AMD’s soft IP offering that are compatible with KR260 and KD240 PL Ethernet PHY (RGMII) is:
+As of 2023.2, the Ethernet IPs in AMD’s soft IP offering that are compatible with KR260 and KD240 PL Ethernet PHY (RGMII) are:

-The following IPs can also be supported on K26 and KR260 Starter Kits (no example designs available).
+The following IPs are also supported on K26 and KR260 Starter Kits (no example designs available):

-Note that KV260, KR260 has different ethernet PHY comparing to KD240, which requires slightly different implementation in LWIP stack.
-Refer to FAQ for more information.
+The KV260 and KR260 have different Ethernet PHY compared to KD240, which requires slightly different implementation the LWIP stack.
+For more information, refer to FAQ.